ZenZN99/food-ecommerce-api/README.md

-# 🍔 Food Ecommerce API – Laravel Backend System
+# 🍔 Food Strong Ecommerce API – Laravel Backend System

 ## 🚀 Project Overview
 **Food Ecommerce API** is a **Back-End only** application built with **Laravel** that powers a complete food ordering platform similar to Uber Eats or Talabat.